humaxai2025/LLMDB/README.md

 ## ⚠️ Disclaimer

-Pricing and model information is updated regularly but may not always reflect the latest changes.
+**Pricing and Model Information**: Updated regularly but may not always reflect the latest changes.
 Please verify critical information with official provider documentation.

+**Code Examples**: Provided for illustrative and educational purposes.
+Test thoroughly before using in production.

+**Real-World Use Cases**: Illustrative examples based on common use patterns.
+Actual results may vary.
+Consult vendor documentation for verified case studies.

+**Limitations & Best Practices**: General guidance based on common patterns.
+Always refer to official provider documentation for the most current information.

 This tool is for informational purposes only.

 ---